Full-time: One year, Part-time: Two years

-This MSc is accredited by both the Energy Institute (EI) and the Chartered Institution of Building Services Engineers (CIBSE) as fulfilling the further learning requirement for Chartered Engineer status, whilst also being a recognised course by the Institution of Fire Engineers (IFE).
+This MSc is accredited by the Energy Institute (EI) as fulfilling the further learning requirement for Chartered Engineer status, whilst also being an approved course by the Institution of Fire Engineers (IFE).

 The course will be delivered through lectures, tutorials and practical exercises.
 Guided teaching and formal assessments will enhance the development of transferable skills such report-writing, maintenance of case notes, formal presentations, participation in discussions, ability to work to deadlines, computing skills, public speaking, scientific analysis, adherence and development of laboratory protocols and research methods.